mayansharma/rsc-demo/README.md

 ```

-2. While building our RSC server, we have added a plugin that checks if an import is a client component, and excludes it from bundling
+2. While building our RSC server, we have added a plugin that checks if an import is a client component, and excludes it from bundling (disabled in the current commit)

 ```
 class ExcludeClientComponent {